antkahn/flask-api-starter-kit/README.md

 │   │   ├── __init__.py      # Contains every blueprint of your API
 │   │   ├── user.py          # The blueprint related to the user
 │   │   └── routes.py        # The routes blueprints exposing your routes and HTTP verbs
+│   ├── swagger              # Resources documentation
+│   │   └── user             # Documentation of the user resource
+│   │       └── GET.yml      # Documentation of the GET method on the user resource
 │   ├── util                 # Some helpfull, non-business Python functions for your project │   │   └── parse_params.py  # Wrapper for the resources to easily handle parameters
 │   ├── config.py            # Project configuration settings